IrezD/luminous_website_design/ReadMe.md

-- 👋 Hi, I’m Dennis Owie (aka IrezD)
+- 👋 Hi, I’m Dennis Owie (username IrezD)
 - 👀 I’m interested in Website Developement
 - 🌱 I’m currently learning HTML, CSS,& JavaScript as well as JS frameworks like REACT
 - 💞️ I’m looking to collaborate on some design projects